 - Visual inspections of the entire right of way of IndianOil pipelines are carried out on daily basis through foot patrolling by pipeline security guards.
 Above ground pipeline markers and boundary pillars are displayed along the right-of-way (ROW) to alert the public and contractors regarding the existence of the pipeline.

-- Regular interaction with villagers maintained through conducting village awareness programs to sensitize them about pipeline safety and informing them about actions to be taken by them in case of any emergency so that they can act as first responders to the incident in case of requirement.
-Other activities like free medical check-up camps, tree plantation drives, provision of drinking water facilities, street lighting, construction of school building etc. in villages are also carried out to keep them engaged with IndianOil and be in touch with IndianOil.
+- Regular interactions with villagers are maintained through conducting village awareness programs to sensitize them about pipeline safety and informing them about actions to be taken by them in case of any emergency so that they can act as first responders to the incident in case of requirement.
+Other activities like free medical check-up camps, tree plantation drives, provision of drinking water facilities, street lighting, construction of school building etc. in villages are also carried out to keep them engaged and to be in touch with IndianOil.

 - Most of the CSR activities of Pipelines division are centred towards villages nearby to ROW.

 - Internal inspections are conducted periodically by passing sophisticated computerized equipment called Intelligent Pigs through the pipelines to detect anomalies or defects that could compromise the integrity of the line.

 - Cathodic protection is a technology designed to protect pipelines from external corrosion through the use of electrostatic current.
 The small electrical current is applied to our pipelines, which already have an external protective coating.

 - Public awareness programmes of IndianOil are designed to prevent third-party damage to its pipelines.
 The leading cause of pipeline accidents is third-party damage caused by various types of digging and excavation activities.

 - IndianOil has well-designed emergency preparedness and planning measures in place to effectively handle various types of untoward incidents in the pipeline.
 The Corporation also maintains coordination with other industry members and government agencies (mutual aid partners).